Industrial Engineering & Manufacturing Glossary

 Lean

-A visual signaling system that triggers production or material replenishment based on actual consumption rather than forecasts.
-Cards, bins, or empty spaces act as signals.
-See push vs. pull.
+A visual signaling system that triggers production or replenishment based on actual consumption rather than forecasts.

 LeanFlow

-A measurable value that demonstrates how effectively an operation is achieving key objectives.
-Common manufacturing KPIs: OEE, schedule adherence, FPY, TRIR, cost per unit.
+A measurable value that shows how effectively an operation is achieving its key objectives.

 Lean